sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 T: finite set of transitions: {t1, t2, ... ts}
 I: Input function (TxP) --> (0,1) - maps inputs from a transition (ti) to a Place (pj)
 O: Output functio (PxT) --> (0,1) - maps output from a place (pr) to a transition (ts)

+Special types of petry nets are:

+Multi-rate petri-net (Data-flow graphs aka marked graphs): Is the case in which the transitions consume or outputs more that one token.

+Automata/State-Machine: In the case the Places, or processes have ONLY one incoming and other outgoing transition, then this petri-nets is equal to an Automata or State-Machine.
+Usually in this case, they are draw a bit different, as in this case the proceeses or transitions are redundant, so they are left out of the drawing, and only the cicles (states) are left.

 ref: https://isr.umd.edu/Labs/CIM/miscs/wmsor97.pdf